-In determining salary increases, and also in determining short-term cash incentive awards under the Senior Management Bonus Plan and long-term incentive compensation awards under the 2014 Plan, for the NEOs for fiscal year 2017, the compensation committee utilized qualitative factors to evaluate their performances and recognize their contributions and leadership during fiscal year 2017.
+In determining salary increases, and also in determining short-term cash incentive awards under the Senior Management Bonus Plan and long-term incentive compensation awards under the 2014 Plan, for the NEOs for fiscal year 2018, the compensation committee utilized qualitative factors to evaluate their performances and recognize their contributions and leadership during fiscal year 2018.
 In particular, the compensation committee considered each officer's contributions to achieving (i) the identification, review, analysis and evaluation of potential targets to acquire by the Company during the year, (ii) the implementation of integration plans for acquired businesses, (iii) the Company's overall financial performance in light of challenging economic conditions, (iv) the Company's ability to manage costs and reduce corporate spend, (v) the successful implementation of several corporate initiatives during the year, (vi) the performance of the Company's stock price, as compared to its competitors and (vii) the Company's business development results, as measured by new and increased business from both domestic and international customers during the year.
 The compensation committee also considered issues of relative amounts paid and awarded as a matter of internal equity.

 The amount of each officer's salary and incentive awards was based on the compensation committee's subjective evaluation of each officer's performance, the relative responsibilities of the officers and the compensation committee's sense of fair and equitable relative distributions of salaries and awards.
 The compensation committee also took into account the salaries and awards paid in prior years and comparable market compensation data from the industry peer group described above.
-In making its evaluation and the resulting salary and award decisions for fiscal year 2017, the compensation committee took into account and acknowledged:
+In making its evaluation and the resulting salary and award decisions for fiscal year 2018, the compensation committee took into account and acknowledged:

-- Mr. Ferguson's efforts in leading the Company to focus on operational excellence, enhancing the sales force, driving accountability throughout the platforms, and in building a high performance team of executives to execute the Company's current growth and long-term strategy; - Mr. Fehlman's efforts in continuing to further develop AZZ's financial team, enhancing its Tax, Treasury and Internal Audit functions while improving the Company's debt structure, cash flow and relations with investors and financial institutions: - Mr. Bacius's efforts in driving the strategic planning process, developing a robust M&A pipeline, establishing a disciplined process for acquisition evaluation, integration and general portfolio management activities; - Ms. Mackey's leadership in managing the Company's legal function focused on compliance, risk mitigation, M&A transactions, supporting corporate initiatives, litigation management, implementing corporate governance best practices, maintaining awareness of changes in the regulatory environment where AZZ does business, and serving in an interim role as Chief Human Resources Officer; - Mr. Pendley's leadership and management of the galvanizing business during challenging market conditions and developing a high growth organic strategy based on customer service, operational excellence and implementing several innovative technology initiatives for the Galvanizing Segment; and - The relative value to AZZ of the contributions made by each officer.
+- Mr. Ferguson's efforts in leading the Company to focus on operational excellence, enhancing the sales force, driving accountability throughout the platforms, and in building a high performance team of executives to execute the Company's current growth and long-term strategy; - Mr. Fehlman's efforts in continuing to further develop AZZ's financial team, enhancing its Tax, Treasury and Internal Audit functions while improving the Company's debt structure, cash flow and relations with investors and financial institutions; - Mr. Bacius's efforts in driving the strategic planning process, developing a robust M&A pipeline, establishing a disciplined process for acquisition evaluation, integration and general portfolio management activities; - Ms. Mackey's leadership in managing the Company's legal function focused on compliance, risk mitigation, M&A transactions, supporting corporate initiatives, litigation management, implementing corporate governance best practices, and maintaining awareness of changes in the regulatory environment where AZZ does business; and - The relative value to AZZ of the contributions made by each officer.